vblanco20-1/vulkan-guide/docs/gpudriven/draw_indirect.md

 Thats it, now the render loop is indirect and should go a bit faster.
 But the most important think to take into account here, is that the draw commands buffer can be cached and written/read from compute shaders.
 If you wanted, you can just write it once at load, and just do the loop of vkCmdDrawIndirect every frame.
 This is also a design where adding culling is extremelly simple.
 You just do a compute shader that sets instanceCount to 0 if the object is culled, and thats it.
 But keep in mind such a thing is not very optimal given that empty draw commands still have overhead, so its better to compact them somehow, either by using a design that uses instancing (like what we are doing in the tutorial engine), or by using DrawIndirectCount after removing the empty draws.

+There is also something you can see very clearly there.
+The less combinations of mesh buffer, descriptors, and pipeline you have, the more you can draw on each DrawIndirect execution.
+This is why generally you want to be as indirect as possible when doing draw indirect.

+# Draw Indirect architectures

+The system explained above is the simplest way you can do draw indirect.
+It is useful, but generally you want to do a lot more things on top of it.
+Engines use many different architectures, using draw indirect in many different ways.
+Those ways depend on what exactly do you want to do in the engine, and how that maps to draw indirect usage and features.

+In the tutorial engine, we cant use DrawIndirectCount, which is quite a limitation.
+Instead, we prefer to do *very* few draw indirect commands, and use instancing instead.
+In there, we are doing 1 draw indirect instanced.

+The pipeline of the tutorial starts by writing the draw-indirect command structs sorted by material and mesh.
+Then, it performs culling, and for each surviving mesh, it does a +1 on the instance-count of the relevant draw-indirect command.

+In other engines, something that is quite popular to do with draw indirect is to do fine grained culling and mesh merging.